Zordid/adventofcode-kotlin-2020/README.md

 of 3-jolt gaps)!
 How many are there: turns out, this is the number of compositions of the length as a sum of the values 1, 2 and 3!
 In math this is called an [A-restricted composition](https://en.wikipedia.org/wiki/Composition_(combinatorics)).

+### Day 11: Seating System
+Here we go: Conway is there.
+Part 1 is extremely classical with a limited set of rules that make the system stable after some generations.
+My starting problems more or less were due to me being unfamiliar (again) with my own helper functions for areas, points and such.
+Bummer!
+Part 2 added a nice twist about calculating the "neighbors" were more than just the classic 8 neighboring fields need to be taken into account.
+Sweet.